haiwera-silk-cd/magento-devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 8.3.
 If component A uses behavior of Component B, such Component B MUST be declared in the `require` section of Component A's `composer.json` file, except for cases where Component B is used in the code that customizes the behavior of Component B.

 8.4.
-If component A extends/customizes the behavior of component B through its customization points (layout handles, plugins, events, etc.), such Component B MUST be declared in the `suggest` section of Component A.
+If component A extends/customizes the behavior of component B through its customization points (layout handles, plugins, events, 等.), such Component B MUST be declared in the `suggest` section of Component A.

 8.5.
 Only the `@api` code of any module can be referenced by other modules.